coolchess123/ubuntucinnamon-welcome/docs/standards.md

 # Coding standards
 ----
-Following conventions should be followed while contributing to `budgie-welcome` project.
+Following conventions should be followed while contributing to `ubuntucinnamon-welcome` project.
 - Use 4 spaces for indentation of code
 - Limit all lines to a maximum of 79 characters.
 - Lines should be broken before binary operators as it gives better readability.